-So, be honest about this question to know if you can just get rid of the unnecesary stress and enjoy the process.
+So, be honest about this question to know if you can just get rid of the unnecessary stress and enjoy the process.

-It’s the perfect tool to vent, to keep a record of your progress, to boost creativity and, of course, to get to know yourself better.
+It’s the perfect tool to vent, to keep a record of your progress, to boost creativity, and, of course, to get to know yourself better.

-#7 Network with new people outside your industry
+7. Network with new people outside your industry

 Network with people with jobs that are nothing like yours and ask them about what they do.

 In my experience, it was helpful to chat with different people on LinkedIn.

 Getting inspired by other people’s jobs can help you do just that.

-#8 Learn from others
+8. Learn from others

 You’d be surprised by how many different things you can learn, plus you’ll spend time with people you like 😉

-#9 Practice mindfulness and self-awareness
+9. Practice mindfulness and self-awareness